-(F, S) A continuation of Rock Band MUSI 1401.
+Description: A continuation of Rock Band MUSI 1401.
 Rock band is a performance based lab that deals with the techniques needed to perform popular music styles in a band setting.
 Students will be grouped into ensembles and assigned music to learn and perform at several showcases throughout the semester.
 Students will supply instruments and should be able to play at an intermediate-to-advanced level.
 Music reading skills, while not required for the course, would be beneficial.
 May be repeated once for credit.
-Prerequisites: Consent of instructor.
+Students must have the consent of the instructor to register for this course.